 For the benefit of future applications, we phrase the results in this section not just for Bernoulli percolation but for the more general class of \emph{percolation in random environment} models.
 The same level of generality was employed in \cite[Section 3]{Hutchcroft2020Ising}, where we applied the two-ghost inequality to the random-cluster and Ising models.
+(See in particular \cite[Section 3.3]{Hutchcroft2020Ising} for a representation of the random-cluster model as a percolation in random environment model first arising in \cite{bollobas1996random}.)
 Let $G=(V,E,J)$ be a countable weighted graph.
 Suppose that $\mu$ is a probability measure on $[0,1]^E$, and let $\bp=(\bp_e)_{e\in E}$ be a $[0,1]^E$-valued random variable with law $\mu$.
 Let $(U_e)_{e\in E}$ be i.i.d.\ Uniform$[0,1]$ random variables independent of $\mathbf{p}$ and let $\omega=\omega(\bp,U)$ be the $\{0,1\}^E$-valued random variable defined by $\omega(e) = \mathbbm{1}(U_e \leq \bp_e)$ for each $e\in E$.
 We say that $\omega$ is a \textbf{percolation in random environment} on $G$ with environment distribution $\mu$ and write $\bP_\mu$ for the joint law of $\bp$ and $\omega$.
 We can consider Bernoulli percolation on $G$ to be a percolation in random environment model for which the environment measure $\mu$ is concentrated on the point $(\bp_e)_{e\in E} = (1-e^{-\beta J_e})_{e\in E}$.